dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 ***********************************
-Sabre Application Developer's Guide
+Smart Application Developer's Guide
 ***********************************
-The guide covers development of Sabre smart contracts which can be stored on chain and executed using the Sabre Transaction Processor.
+The guide covers development of Smart smart contracts which can be stored on chain and executed using the Smart Transaction Processor.
 Topics covered include how to write a smart contract, how to convert an already existing transaction processor to a smart contract, and how to upload and execute the contracts.

-It would be a good idea to read through the Sabre Transaction Family Specification before reading through this guide.
+It would be a good idea to read through the Smart Transaction Family Specification before reading through this guide.

-Currently, Sabre smart contracts can only be written in Rust.
+Currently, Smart smart contracts can only be written in Rust.
 The following guide will use an example smart contract called intkey-multiply.
 This smart contract will take intkey values, multiply them, and store the new intkey key value pair in the intkey state.